Live at the Pearl

-Live at the Pearl, also known as Mariah Carey: Live in Las Vegas was a four-evening promotional concert residency by American singer-songwriter Mariah Carey.
-The concerts were showcased at the Pearl Concert Theater in Las Vegas.
+Live at the Pearl, also known as Mariah Carey: Live in Las Vegas, was a four-evening promotional concert residency by American singer Mariah Carey.
+The concerts were showcased at the Pearl Concert Theater on the Las Vegas Strip in Paradise, Nevada.

 Background

 It was rumored in early July 2009 that Carey would perform a mini-residency at The Palms Resort & Casino in Las Vegas.

 Carey announced the end of July on her official website that she was going to do four concerts at The Palms Resort & Casino in Las Vegas in the 2,500-seat Pearl Concert Theater.